Many smokers depend on nicotine to boost mood and improve memory and concentration. Smoking also produces as sense of well-being for many people.

-Quitting smoking and other tobacco products before surgery can make the results of your hip surgery turn out better.
+Quitting smoking and other tobacco products before surgery can help your recover and outcome after surgery.

 When used over a long period, tobacco and related chemicals such as tar and nicotine can increase your risk of many health problems.